oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 Not all situations can be elligible to a sign change, and for that reason a set of strategies is applied.

+This plugin is quite complex, so here is a summarize of what it is doing.

+When the `sign` command is invoked, the expression is tokenized, and then the following strategies are applies:
+- if the expression simply contains `0`, nothing is made
+- if the expression simply contains the last result variable, its value is inlined before applying the sign change
+- based on what is under the cursor:
+    - numeric value:
+        - the operand is the first of the expression, so the sign is implicit +, simply negate the value
+        - the operand is preceded by something else, apply a sign change on the previous token
+    - operator:
+        - the operator is -, simply replace it by +
+        - the operator is +, simply replace it by -
+        - the operator is !, need to identify the operand, and then apply the full strategies on it
+    - identifier (function, variable, constant):
+        - the token is the first of the expression, so the sign is implicit +, simply negate the value
+        - the token is preceded by something else, apply a sign change on the previous token
+    - sub-expression:
+        - the token is the first of the expression, so the sign is implicit +, simply negate the value
+        - the token is preceded by something else, apply a sign change on the previous token
+- when a sign change need to be applied:
+    - if an operator precedes the operand:
+        - the operator is -, simply replace it by +
+        - the operator is +, simply replace it by -
+        - the operator is not + or -, simply negate the value
+    - if a function or a left parenthesis precedes the operand, simply negate the operand

+Then the current expression is replaced the sign changed one.

 ## Known issues and drawbacks
+Thanks to the numbers representation engine, the calculator is able to give a good computation precision.
+However, due to the nature of computation, some known issues are still there, and cannot be simply addressed.

+### Loss of precision of inlined variables
+Internally, the computed value have hundreds of decimal digits, and only a few is displayed.
+So, if a variable is inlined, i.e. its displayed value is used instead of the variable itself, the result won't be accurate.
+For instance, compute the square root of 2.
+If you immediately elevate it at a power of 2, you will retrieve the former value, said 2.
+However, if you take the displayed value and elevate it to the power of 2, the result will be different, and could be considered wrong if you expected to retrieve the former value.

+### losss of precision in some irrational numbers
+Mathematically, it is impossible to have a bijective computation with the inverse of 3: `1/3` gives `0.3333333333333`, and we can continue indefinitely with the `3` after the decimal point.
+Now if you multiply this value by 3, no matter the amount of `3` you will add after the decimal point, you will never retrieve `1`, but `0.9999999999` instead.
+A mathematicall trick is to add a `4` as a last digit, but unfortunately this won't work with the calculator's engine.
+In fact, it can only works by doing: `0.333333333 + 0.333333333 + 0.333333334`.
+Which is not the same.